-As I See It: TERRY MURDEN on the row over the ‘power grab’, and tackling the daily briefings
+As I See It: TERRY MURDEN on tackling the daily briefings, and the row over the ‘power grab’

 Tackling the coronavirus pandemic has absorbed so much of the political agenda that it has become a rare moment when other issues have grabbed much attention.